MA, BA, Post Grad Dip, MBACP (Acred)

 Compassion Focused Therapy is a very relevant and helpful approach to problems such as low mood, overwhelm, overload, heightened anxiety, shame and loss of self confidence.
 Compassionate resilience has a strong evidence base for helping us to cope with distress and change.

 Compassion Focused Therapy offers us insight into understanding how our evolutionary brains, thoughts and emotional systems work.
 It does this through teaching us about three core evolutionary brain systems:

-How well these systems interact affects our mood, emotions, thinking, feeling, nervous system and bodily reactions.
+How well these systems interact within the human system affects our mood, emotions, thinking, feeling, nervous system and bodily reactions.
 These systems are important for emotional wellbeing and are related to certain hormones and brain chemistry.
-Understanding these systems is a first important step in helping us to learn how to manage our sometimes tricky minds and emotions more effectively.
+Understanding these systems is the first important step in helping us to learn how to manage our sometimes tricky minds and emotions more effectively.

-As a therapist trained in Compassion Focused Therapy (CFT) my work with you, in dealing with the impact of this difficult time would aim to help you to cultivate a capacity for reducing anxiety and helping you to develop emotional resilience.
+As a therapist trained in Compassion Focused Therapy (CFT) my work with you managing psychological distress would aim to help you to cultivate a capacity for reducing anxiety and helping you to develop emotional resilience.
 This would initially be through teaching you strategies to support your nervous system manage anxiety and the effects of sometimes traumatic thoughts and emotions.
 These strategies are informed by Polyvagal Theory, a scientific model of intervention focused upon regulating the interaction between our mind, our nervous system and our bodies:

 Polyvagal Theory: https://www.youtube.com/watch?v=OeokFxnhGQo

 The development of compassionate resilience through: